XSharifi/Development-in-architecture-and-learning-of-DNNs-using-EAs/README.md

 In this work, DALDNNEA, a graph-based genetic algorithm method is developed.
 It co-evolves CNN architectures and their last layer weights.
-Moreover, It employs the Lamarckian method to tune an Individual's last layer weights;Lamarckian inheritance posits that acquired traits obtained during an organism's lifetime can be passed on to its offspring.
+Moreover, It employs the Lamarckian method to tune an Individual's last layer weights; Lamarckian inheritance posits that acquired traits obtained during an organism's lifetime can be passed on to its offspring.
 The proposed method draws inspiration from a well-known state-of-the-art NAS method, CoDeepNEAT, in terms of the structure of populations and their associated operators.
 The DALDNNEA is evaluated on the MNIST, CIFAR-10, and Penn Treebank datasets.